Cloud-Ham/cloud-ham.github.io/content/posts/Competing-for-a-SOC-role.md

 People underestimate the human bond & relationship needed in the field.
 No one wants to work with someone who is constantly detached, robotic, unkind, or disinterested.
 When you truly have a love for the human connection **and** the work required of the job, you will succeed the most.

-# What certs should I get?
+# What certs should I get

 This comes up a lot, and while certs aren't the only distinguishing factor to your skillset, it's probably worth just going over a handful.
 And these aren't necessarily recommendations for everyone.
 Consider what you're most interested in and pursue those.